-In addition to eliminating the bats it may be necessary to directly control the ticks.
+In addition to eliminating the bats, it may be necessary to directly control the ticks.
 This can be done by applying residual insecticides such as those commonly used for cockroaches to cracks and crevices in bat roosting areas and other places where ticks are observed.
-Spraying without eliminating the bats will probably provide short-term, temporary benefit but will not completely eliminate the bat ticks.
+Spraying without eliminating the bats will probably provide short-term, temporary benefits but will not completely eliminate the bat ticks.
 Eliminating the bats and waiting for the ticks to starve to death is also not a likely possibility since these ticks have been known to survive months, and even years, without feeding.

 Additional resources about bat ticks

 - For more information about ticks in Iowa, please see ISU Extension publication #PM2036, Ticks and Tick-borne Diseases.